 OESC Reports Weekly Unemployment Claims Numbers

-OKLAHOMA CITY – The Oklahoma Employment Security Commission (OESC) reports a small increase in initial claims, while the initial claims’ four-week moving average, continued claims, and the continued claims’ four-week moving average decline.
+OKLAHOMA CITY – The Oklahoma Employment Security Commission (OESC) reports a small increase in both initial and continued claims, while both the initial claims’ and continued claims’ four-week moving averages continued to decline.

 Nationally, the advance figure for seasonally adjusted initial claims for the week ending Aug.
-21 was 353,000, an increase of 4,000 from the previous week's revised level, the U.S. Department of Labor reports.
-The four-week moving average was 366,500, a decrease of 11,500 from the previous week’s revised average.
-For the week ending Aug.
-14, U.S. DOL reports the advance seasonally adjusted insured unemployment rate was 2.1%, unchanged from the previous week's unrevised rate.
+14 was 348,000, a decrease of 29,000 from the previous week's revised level, the U.S. Department of Labor reports.
+The four-week moving average was 377,750, a decrease of 19,000 from the previous week’s revised average.
+For the week ending August 7, U.S. DOL reports the advance seasonally adjusted insured unemployment rate was 2.1%, unchanged from the previous week's unrevised rate.

 The national weekly seasonally adjusted initial claims report is one of 10 components in the Composite Index of Leading Economic Indicators.
 To smooth out the volatility in the weekly initial claims data, a four-week moving average is used to assess trends.